Personal profile of Dmitriy Yancevich

 - Dima, how did you join Lunas?

 - >What do you like about your job?

 - How do you deal with deadlines?

 - Currently you perform as a team-leader of CG department, how your works differs from that of other artists?

-- What is the main dvantage of visualiser’s job ?
+- What is the main advantage of visualizer’s job ?

-- You obviusly know those jokes about soft science guys versus tech-savvy guys.
-Which group would you ascribe visualisers to?
+- You obviously know those jokes about soft science guys versus tech-savvy guys.
+Which group would you ascribe visualizers to?

 - What is your secret of professional success?